 How should we bill for lymphedema treatment?

-As explained here, it depends on the type of therapy being provided as well as the patient’s insurance.
+As explained in this blog post, it depends on the type of therapy being provided as well as the patient’s insurance.
 Depending on those two factors, “use 97535 to instruct on performance of compression and garment instruction in addition to therapeutic billing.”
 Additionally, “Compression CPT codes 29581-29584…are per-treatment codes that you should bill with one unit.
 If you perform compression during the same session as manual therapy, append a 59 modifier to the 97140 CPT.”

 What is the difference between therapeutic exercise and therapeutic activities?
 Is it better to bill one or the other?